symfony/symfony-docs/doctrine/events.rst

 Doctrine Lifecycle Listeners
 ----------------------------

-.. deprecated:: 6.3

-    Lifecycle subscribers are deprecated starting from Symfony 6.3 and will be removed in Symfony 7.0.
-Use lifecycle listeners instead.

 Lifecycle listeners are defined as PHP classes that listen to a single Doctrine event on all the application entities.
 For example, suppose that you want to